Antonio Canova: Possagno

-In 1757, Antonio Canova was born in the Venetian Republic city of Possagno to Pietro Canova, a stonecutter, and Maria Angela Zardo Fantolini.
+In 1757, Antonio Canova was born in the Venetian Republic city of Possagno to Pietro Canova, a stonecutter, and Angela Zardo Fantolin.
 In 1761, his father died.
 A year later, his mother remarried.
-As such, in 1762, he was put into the care of his paternal grandfather Pasino Canova, who was a stonemason, owner of a quarry, and was a "sculptor who specialized in altars with statues and low reliefs in late Baroque style".
+In 1762, he was put into the care of his paternal grandfather Pasino Canova, who was a stonemason, owner of a quarry, and was a "sculptor who specialized in altars with statues and low reliefs in late Baroque style".
 He led Antonio into the art of sculpting.

 Before the age of ten, Canova began making models in clay, and carving marble.
-Indeed, at the age of nine, he executed two small shrines of Carrara marble, which are still extant.
+Indeed, at the age of nine, he executed two small shrines of Carrara marble that are still extant.
 After these works, he appears to have been constantly employed under his grandfather.

 Venice

 In 1770, he was an apprentice for two years to Giuseppe Bernardi, who was also known as 'Torretto'.
 Afterwards, he was under the tutelage of Giovanni Ferrari until he began his studies at the Accademia di Belle Arti di Venezia.
-At the Academy, he won several prizes.
+At the academy, he won several prizes.
 During this time, he was given his first workshop within a monastery by some local monks.

 The Senator Giovanni Falier commissioned Canova to produce statues of Orpheus and Eurydice for his garden – the Villa Falier at Asolo.
 The statues were begun in 1775, and both were completed by 1777.
 The pieces exemplify the late Rococo style.
-On the year of their completion, both works were exhibited for the Feast of the Ascension in Piazza S. Marco.
+On the year of their completion, both works were exhibited for the Feast of the Ascension in Piazza San Marco.
 Widely praised, the works won Canova his first renown among the Venetian elite.
 Another Venetian who is said to have commissioned early works from Canova was the abate Filippo Farsetti, whose collection at Ca' Farsetti on the Grand Canal he frequented.

-In 1779, Canova opened his own studio at Calle Del Traghetto at S. Maurizio,.
+In 1779, Canova opened his own studio at Calle Del Traghetto at S. Maurizio.
 At this time, Procurator Pietro Vettor Pisani commissioned Canova's first marble statue: a depiction of Daedalus and Icarus.
-The statue inspired great admiration for his work at the annual art fair; Canova was paid for 100 gold zecchini for the completed work.
+The statue inspired great admiration for his work at the annual art fair; Canova was paid 100 gold zecchini for the completed work.
 At the base of the statue, Daedalus' tools are scattered about; these tools are also an allusion to Sculpture, of which the statue is a personification.
 With such an intention, there is suggestion that Daedalus is a portrait of Canova's grandfather Pasino.